richk1/HelloWorldRUI/README.md

 An example WPF HelloWorld program written using the ReactiveUI framework.

 1. Original: 3 February 2019<br>
-2. Updated: May 2021
-  * Made a few small updates, but really didn't change much (code or comments) at all.
+2. Latest Update: Dec 2023
+   * Now using DotNet 8 / C# 12
+   * Mostly minor tweaks to syntax
    * My level of proficiency with ReactiveUI hasn't increased much since I originally posted this (I've been doing other things), so I've left most of my original commentary unchanged.
 My observations may well be outdated.
-  * Updated my Visual Studio Project to use current Frameworks and checked that everything still works:
-    * Visual Studio 2019 Community Edition (regular and preview)
-    * SDK project style
-    * DotNet 6.0 (preview)
-  * Updated this Readme.
-      * Added/fixed a few hyperlinks
+   * Added a copy of the same project written without using ReactiveUI for comparison.

 ## Motivation
+I'm just a hobbiest programmer these days, and thought I'd give ReactiveUI a spin.
 I had an unexpectedly difficult time figuring out how to get a simple starter program working using ReactiveUI.
 I found some documentation sources useful, and others confusing, or lacking SIMPLE examples for the current software versions.

-The current ReactiveUI Getting Started page is pretty decent, but either I missed it when I started, or it wasn't as good then and has improved since.
-I remember trying to figure stuff out from the DynamicTrader program, which is a wonder to behold, but I found myself hopelessly confused by all the advanced stuff going on in there.

-So, I thought I'd post my working example here on github.
-It's even more basic than the 'Getting Started' example.
-No network calls or even any input.
-Just a slightly fancy Hello World that does make use of a few ReactiveUI components.
+So, once I figured out some of the basics, I thought I'd post my working example here on github.
+It's just a slightly fancy Hello World that makes use of a few ReactiveUI components.

-I'm still learning a lot of this stuff (C#, ReactiveX, ReactiveUI), so I can't yet say I have a firm understanding of it all, even all the parts used in this simple example.
-This code works, but I wouldn't be at all surprised if someone more experienced could point out at least a few 'bad' things in it.

 (My biggest problem was getting the bindings to work.
 I think that was because I was using a version of the Splat service locater code in my app.xaml.cs file that was incompatible with the rest of my code.
 I had tried using different versions of that line that I copied from various documentation sources/examples, but not evidently ones that were in sync with the rest of my code.
 The sample that finally solved my problem was one of the two buried in the ReactvieUI source code itself - ReactiveDemo.
 This is the code the ReactiveUI 'Getting Started' page currently walks you through.)

 ----
 ## This Example